lart-bangor/research-assistant/docs/source/users/research-task-agt.rst

 The Audio Guise Tool (AGT) allows users to run either a Matched Guise Technique (MGT; Lambert, Hodsgon, Gardner & Fillenbaum 1960) or a Verbal Guise Technique (VGT; Markel, Eisler & Reese 1967) (see Breit et al., 2023 for detail).

-Differentiation between MGT or VGT is executed via your audio recordings.
+Differentiation between MGT or VGT is executed via your audio recordings, and it is explained in some detail below.

 Loading recordings for the AGT
 ------------------------------